hotwired-laravel/turbo-laravel/README.md

 });
 ```

-Here's the methods now available to your model:
+Here are the methods now available to your model:

 ```php
 $comment->broadcastAppend();